breakin/snestistics/docs/tutorial-annotations.md

 ---
-title: Tutorial 3 - Adding Annotations
+title: Tutorial 3 • Adding Annotations
 layout: default
 ---
 So we have our assembler source.
 Now starts a cycle of reading assembler, understanding _something_ (small or big) and then to annotate the assembler source so we don't have to remember it all.
 In snestistics we have a file called a labels file where annotations can be added.
-Let's revisit the function from the second [tutorial](tutorial-first-asm) that interacted with the joypad:
+Let's revisit the function from the [previous post](tutorial-first-asm) that interacted with the joypad:

 ~~~~~~~~~~~~~~~~
 label_8083DF: